AriEncarnacion/CS415_project_03/README.md

 the optimal values.
 However, that cluster holds our determined optimal value, `k = 2^(n-4)`.

 To generate this plot run the following command:
+(Please note this may take a few minutes to run)
 ```
 $ python3 plot_dp_time_space.py
 ```